 Why is AHE not accredited?

 The Academy of Home Education, as a division of BJU Press, is recognized by the South Carolina Department of Education as an approved homeschool association in compliance with the South Carolina homeschool statutes, and we can provide academic accountability for homeschool families.
-Our program is directly under the leadership of Bob Jones University, and policy decisions are decided by its educational leadership.

 Materials and curriculum cannot be accredited.
 Only schools can be, and there the primary focus is on the process, rather than the academic product of education.
 Unfortunately, it is well known that accredited high schools grant validated diplomas to students who cannot read well enough to function in society.
 While the process of education certainly is important, it is not more important than the product itself.
 Therefore, we require students to be tested annually, using nationally recognized, standardized evaluations.
 These tests are administered by approved, independent testers and scored by recognized scoring agencies.
 The reliability and validity of these tests provide reputable proof of a student's individual achievement.

 If you are seeking accreditation, see Bridgeway Academy.

 The Academy of Home Education does not rank its class members.
 We recommend that you contact the Office of Admissions at your college of interest and ask how homeschooling situations are handled.

 A college probably will not actually need the class rank but will likely look most closely at the classes your child took in high school, his grades, and the SAT or ACT scores.

 You may present that you are accountable to The Academy of Home Education for academic validation, as AHE provides a structured curricular program, retains records of each student's coursework, and requires yearly standardized testing.

 As a reminder, when a student successfully completes his high school academics, The Academy of Home Education awards a high school diploma from a recognized institution.